 - Lift it over the slipped stitch, and keep it on your right needle.

-Pull the working yarn and the tail end to make the join neater.
+Pull the yarn and the tail end to make it neater.

 How Do I Join The Round In The Magic Loop?